 Deduplication by email address.
 If two or more contacts share the same email address, they are mapped to a single recipient.
 This ensures the same inbox never receives the same email more than once.
 Subscription status.
 Each recipient carries a subscription status that controls whether they can receive marketing emails from your organization.Subscription status

-Every recipient has one of five subscription statuses:| Status | Description |
+Every recipient has one of the following statuses:| Status | Description |

 |---|---|